zpainter/iassist/content/about/iassist-elections.md

 **2025 is an election year for IASSIST.**

 Any IASSIST member may nominate an individual for an elected position.
 To stand or vote in the election, you must be a member in good standing (dues paid for the membership year 2024-2025).
-Nominations period will be open from December 1 through the end of January 2025.
+Nominations period was open open from December 1 through the end of January 2025.
 The election will be held in late March 2025.
 Members will receive a link to the ballot by email to their email address registered with the membership. <!-- Candidate bios are made available before the voting begins (see below).-->

 <!--
 Membership dues must be paid by March DD (candidates) or March DD (to vote).